Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

 \subsubsection{Sliding and escape from Snowball Earth}

 Recall that $\eta_c$ was defined to be a ratio of volcanism to weathering.
-We now prove that the system always recovers from the ice-covered regime provided this parameter is positive, i.e. there is some contribution from volcanic outgassing to atmospheric greenhouse gas content.
+We now prove that the system always recovers from the ice-covered regime provided this parameter is positive, i.e. there is some contribution from volcanic outgassing to atmospheric greenhouse gas content. {The following result can be easily achieved following the proof of Theorem \ref{thm:projection}:}